-Although there are many parts to this some of the key points include:
+Although the consultation is wide-ranging some of the key points include:

-- The cash back rates for R&D incentives (currently small businesses can claim up to a third of R&D spend back in cash from HMRC, while “large” businesses can claim up to c11%).
+- A review of the cash back rates for R&D incentives (currently small businesses can claim up to a third of R&D spend back in cash from HMRC, while “large” businesses can claim up to c11%).

 - Whether the UK’s two separate R&D tax schemes should be combined.